jeidsath/marginalia/README.md

         Abraham Lincoln, G. A.

+    Inline quotes are also allowed like with the same technique.
+“Curly quotes are used to begin and end the quote. ‖ Myself” A unicode double bar is used to cite, if necessary.

 ## Rejustification

 In general, the above paragraph justification is too complicated without tooling.
 Therefore marginalia will rejustify txt files after editing, as long as proper spacing between channels is maintained.